Cnut: Relations with the Church

 His ecumenical gifts were widespread and often exuberant.
 Commonly held land was given, along with exemption from taxes as well as relics.
 Christ Church was probably given rights at the important port of Sandwich as well as tax exemption, with confirmation in the placement of their charters on the altar, while it got the relics of St Ælfheah, at the displeasure of the people of London.
 Another see in the king's favour was Winchester, second only to the Canterbury see in terms of wealth.
-New Minster's liber vitae records Cnut as a benefactor of the monastery, and the Winchester Cross, with 500 marks of silver and 30 marks of gold, as well as relics of various saints was given to it.
+The New Minster Liber Vitae records Cnut as a benefactor of the monastery, and the Winchester Cross, with 500 marks of silver and 30 marks of gold, as well as relics of various saints was given to it.
 Old Minster was the recipient of a shrine for the relics of St Birinus and the probable confirmation of its privileges.
 The monastery at Evesham, with its Abbot Ælfweard purportedly a relative of the king through Ælfgifu the Lady (probably Ælfgifu of Northampton, rather than Queen Emma, also known as Ælfgifu), got the relics of St Wigstan.
-Such generosity towards his subjects, which his skalds called "destroying treasure", was popular with the English.
-Yet it is important to remember that not all Englishmen were in his favour, and the burden of taxation was widely felt.
+While some English approved of these policies, which his skalds called "destroying treasure", the burden of taxation was widely felt.
 His attitude towards London's see was clearly not benign.
 The monasteries at Ely and Glastonbury were apparently not on good terms either.

 Other gifts were also given to his neighbours.
 Among these was one to Chartres, of which its bishop wrote: "When we saw the gift that you sent us, we were amazed at your knowledge as well as your faith ... since you, whom we had heard to be a pagan prince, we now know to be not only a Christian, but also a most generous donor to God's churches and servants".
 He is known to have sent a psalter and sacramentary made in Peterborough (famous for its illustrations) to Cologne, and a book written in gold, among other gifts, to William the Great of Aquitaine.
 This golden book was apparently to support Aquitanian claims of St Martial, patron saint of Aquitaine, as an apostle.
 Of some consequence, its recipient was an avid artisan, scholar and devout Christian, and the Abbey of Saint-Martial was a great library and scriptorium, second only to the one at Cluny.
-It is likely that Cnut's gifts were well beyond anything we can now know.
+It is likely that Cnut's gifts were well beyond historian's current knowledge.